kCLOSED CHURCHES WITHIN THE PRESENT

 never was large ― and winter services were typically

-difficult.
-The church was near the center of a charge that also included
+and travel was difficult.
+The church was near the center of a charge

-Beech Flats, Ellenton Grover and Shunk ― and so
+that also included Beech Flats, Ellenton Grover and Shunk ― and so a

-a parsonage was built across the road from the church.
-Over the years
+parsonage was built across the road from the church.
+Over the years most

 Final disposition:

-(pictured above, as converted) burned down in 2002 and was “rebuilt with the
+original structure (pictured above, as converted) burned down in 2002 and was

 [Edkin Hill]